UMN-GDC/MASH/docs/README.md

 # adjustedHE

-Adj-HE (Adjusted HE) is a computational efficient method to estimate [Single Nucleotide Polymorphism (SNP)](https://www.cancer.gov/publications/dictionaries/genetics-dictionary/def/single-nucleotide-polymorphism)-heritability in presence of population substructure for biobank-scale data.
+Adj-HE (Adjusted HE) is a computationally efficient method to estimate [Single Nucleotide Polymorphism (SNP)](https://www.cancer.gov/publications/dictionaries/genetics-dictionary/def/single-nucleotide-polymorphism)-heritability in presence of population substructure for biobank-scale data.
 It is a simplification of the [Haseman- Elston regression (HE)](https://pubmed.ncbi.nlm.nih.gov/4157472/).
 For details of this statistical method, please refer/cite:

 Lin, Z., Seal, S., & Basu, S. (2020).
 Estimating SNP heritability in presence of population substructure in large biobank-scale data. bioRxiv. https://doi.org/10.1101/2020.08.05.236901

-## Adjusted-HE with closed form formula
+## Adjusted-HE with closed form

 ```AdjHE.py```  estimates SNP-heritability via closed form formula with single [Genetic Relatedness Matrix (GRM)](https://ibg.colorado.edu/cdrom2020/medland/tuesday1/Tuesday1.pdf) as input.
 It is suggested to use this version on a server with sufficient memory when sample size is less than 100k.
 In our paper, analyzing a 45k sample took less than 2 minutes and about 40 GB memory.